 You can also replace the chocolate chips with chopped chocolate, white chocolate or nuts like walnuts or pecans.

-Pour grated zucchini into a large bowl with the egg, sugar, vegetable oil and vanilla extract.
-Stir it in with the whisk.
-In a separate bowl combine the flour, cocoa powder, baking soda and salt.
-Fold dry ingredients into wet ingredients with a rubber spatula.
+Step 2: Pour grated zucchini into a large bowl with the egg, sugar, vegetable oil and vanilla extract.
+Whisk the wet ingredients together until evenly combined.

 Storage, Freezing and Reheating